SmartlyDressedGames/Unturned-Docs/items/vehicle-paint-tool-asset.rst

 Vehicle Paint Tool Assets
 =========================

-Vehicle paint tools are useables for changing the vehicle paint color.
+Vehicle paint tools are created from the ItemVehiclePaintToolAsset class.
+They are useables for changing the vehicle paint color.

 This inherits the :ref:`ToolAsset <doc_item_asset_tool>` class.